Professor Andrea Sangiovanni

 - Early modern and modern political philosophy

-Dr Sangiovanni's main areas of research are in contemporary moral, legal, and political philosophy, though he also has interests in the history of early-modern and modern political thought.
+Professor Sangiovanni's main areas of research are in contemporary moral, legal, and political philosophy, though he also has interests in the history of early-modern and modern political thought.
 Current research interests include: international justice and law; human rights and the idea of dignity; the relation between principles and social practices; justice, legitimacy, and solidarity in the European Union; ‘Scottish’ constructivism; moral equality.

-Dr Sangiovanni welcomes enquiries from prospective students seeking supervision in topics connected to his research interests.
+Professor Sangiovanni welcomes enquiries from prospective students seeking supervision in topics connected to his research interests.

 For more details, please see his full research profile.